 Note: Members should include in the analysis, along with the above information, maps of existing surface, upper-air and marine networks with gaps indicated.

-A list of surface, upper-air and marine stations which are compliant with the GBON regulations and recommended to designate assigned to GBON is summarized in Table 11.9.
+A list of surface, upper-air and marine stations which are compliant with the GBON regulations and assigned to GBON is summarized in Table 11.9.

 Table 11.9.
-Recommended existing sSurface, upper-air and marine stations proposed to be assigned to be affiliated with GBON
+Surface, upper-air and marine stations to be assigned to GBON.